core-go/io/README.md

   - [Hive Updater](https://github.com/core-go/hive/blob/main/writer/updater.go): to update data
   - [Hive Stream Updater](https://github.com/core-go/hive/blob/main/batch/stream_writer.go): to update data.
 When you write data, it keeps the data in the buffer, it does not write data.
 It just writes data when flush.

+## ETL Tool Programming vs Traditional Programming
+#### ETL for Simple Transformations
+- <b>Ease of Use</b>: ETL tools are designed to handle straightforward data extraction, transformation, and loading processes efficiently.
+Simple operations like data type conversions, string manipulations, and basic arithmetic are typically easy to implement and perform well.
+- <b>Graphical Interfaces</b>: Many ETL tools provide intuitive graphical interfaces that allow users to design and implement simple transformations without deep programming knowledge, speeding up the development process.
+#### ETL for Complex Transformations
+- <b>Performance Concerns</b>: When dealing with more complex logic such as loops and conditional statements, ETL processes can become less efficient.
+This is because ETL tools are often optimized for set-based operations rather than iterative ones, which can lead to slower performance compared to traditional programming languages.
+- <b>Increased Complexity</b>: Writing complex logic in ETL tools can be cumbersome and less readable compared to general-purpose programming languages.
+The logic might be scattered across various transformation steps, making it harder to maintain and debug.
+- <b>Limited Flexibility</b>: ETL tools may have limitations in terms of the programming constructs they support.
+This can make it challenging to implement certain algorithms or logic that would be straightforward in a traditional programming language.

+### Comparative Analysis
+#### Programming Languages (e.g., Java, Go, Python, nodejs):
+##### Advantages:
+- <b>Flexibility</b>: Full programming languages offer greater flexibility and control over the code, allowing for complex logic, custom functions, and advanced algorithms.
+- <b>Performance</b>: For complex transformations, especially those involving iterative processes or conditionals, programming languages can be optimized for better performance.
+- <b>Libraries and Frameworks</b>: A rich ecosystem of libraries and frameworks can be leveraged to handle specific tasks efficiently.
+##### Disadvantages:
+- <b>Development Time</b>: Writing ETL processes from scratch in a programming language can be time-consuming, especially for simple tasks that ETL tools can handle out-of-the-box.
+- <b>Learning Curve</b>: Requires more in-depth programming knowledge, which can be a barrier for non-developers or those new to programming.

+#### ETL Tools (e.g., Talend, Informatica, Apache NiFi):
+##### Advantages:
+- <b>Ease of Use</b>: Designed to simplify the ETL process with user-friendly interfaces and pre-built connectors for various data sources.
+- <b>Speed for Simple Tasks</b>: Quick to implement and deploy simple transformations and data movements.
+- <b>Maintenance</b>: Easier to maintain for straightforward ETL tasks due to visual workflows and less code complexity.
+##### Disadvantages:
+- <b>Performance</b>: Can be less performant for complex logic involving loops and conditionals.
+- <b>Complexity for Advanced Tasks</b>: As the complexity of the transformations increases, ETL tools can become cumbersome and harder to manage.
+- <b>Limited Control</b>: Less flexibility in implementing highly customized logic or optimizations compared to traditional programming languages.

+### Can we have a solution, which has the advantages of both ETL and traditional programming?
+I am finding a solution, which has the advantages of both ETL and traditional programming.
+Let's analyze 2 common use cases of ETL:
+#### ETL
+- <b>Reader and Writer</b>: ETL is mostly useful.
+- <b>Transformation</b>: ETL is useful for simple transformation only.
+#### Programming Languages
+##### For File Reader, Database Reader and File Writer, Database Writer:
+- <b>Libraries and Frameworks</b>: Please refer to [core-go/io](https://github.com/core-go/io), we provide a rich ecosystem of libraries, which can be leveraged to handle specific tasks efficiently like ETL tool (The effort is still higher than ELT tool, but very small).
+- We also have this advantage of ETL tool: <b>Speed for Simple Tasks</b>.
+- <b>Maintenance</b>: with to [core-go/io](https://github.com/core-go/io), we provide the descriptive language for GO and nodejs, it is easier to maintain like ETL Tool.
+##### For transformation:
+- <b>Flexibility</b>: for complicated tasks, full programming languages offer greater flexibility and control over the code, allowing for complex logic, custom functions, and advanced algorithms.
+- <b>Performance</b>: for complex transformations, especially those involving iterative processes or conditionals, programming languages can be optimized for better performance.

+### Conclusion
+- For simple and straightforward ETL processes, ETL tools can offer significant advantages in terms of ease of use and development speed.
+- However, for more complex transformations involving intricate logic, loops, and conditionals, traditional programming languages might offer better performance, flexibility, and maintainability.
+- With [core-go/io](https://github.com/core-go/io) for GOLANG and a rich ecosystem of libraries for nodejs, we offer a hybrid approach, which can handle complex logic in a programming language, but also leverage to handle specific tasks efficiently by programming at reader and writer.

 ## Summary
 ### File Reader
 - File Stream Reader